Pomax/custom-file-tree/README.md

 - `dir:rename` → `{oldPath, newPath}`,<br>Dispatched when an existing directory is renamed by the user, with `oldPath` being the current directory path, and `newPath` the desired new path.<br>Granting this action will change the directory entry's label and path values.<br><strong>Note</strong>: directory nesting cannot (currently) be effected by renaming, and should instead be effected by just moving the directory into or out of another directory.
 - `dir:move` → `{oldPath, newPath}`,<br>Dispatched when a directory gets moved to a different parent directory, with `oldPath` being the current directory path, and `newPath` the desired new path.<br>Granting this action will move the directory entry from its current location to the location indicated by `newPath`.
 - `dir:delete` → `{path}`,<br>Dispatched when a directory gets deleted, with `path` representing the full path of the directory in question.<br>Granting this action will remove the directory entry (including its associated content) from the tree.<br><strong>Note</strong>: this action is gated behind a `confirm()` dialog for the user.

+### Error events

+The following events will be emitted when certain errors occur.
+All errors have an event detail object that is the same as for the non-error event, with an additional `error` property that has a string value reflecting what went wrong.

+- `dir:create:error`,<br>Emitted when a dir:create has failed.
+- `dir:rename:error`,<br>Emitted when a dir:rename has failed.
+- `dir:move:error`,<br>Emitted when a dir:move has failed.

+## Functions

+There are two functions supported by `<file-tree`>:

+- `.setFiles(paths)`,<br>This function sets the file tree content, with `paths` being an array of strings, where each string represents a relative path that uses `/` as path delimiter.
+- `.select(path)`,<br>This function allows the programmatic selection of a directory or file entry without the user needing to click the entry.
+This function will throw if the provided path string does not match any of the paths in the file tree.

 ## Special attributes